racket/racket7/racket/src/cs/README.txt

  * Calling a foreign function implicitly uses atomic mode and also disables GC.
 If the foreign function calls back to Racket, the callback runs in atomic mode with the GC still disabled.

+ * An immobile cell must be modified only through its original pointer or a reconstructed `_gcpointer`.
+If it is cast or reconstructed as a `_pointer`, setting the cell will not cooperate correctly with the garbage collector.

+ * Memory allocated with 'nonatomic works only in limited ways.
+It cannot be usefully passed to foreign functions, since the layout is not actually an array of pointers.

 Status and Thoughts on Various Racket Subsystems